theMIDAgroup/CRC_CRN/README.md

 * ./test_NLPC/main_NLPC.m and ./test_NLPC/main_NLPC_orthogonal.m to run NLPC with the proposed non linear projector and the classical orthogonal projector, respectively
 * ./test_NLPC/main_dyn.m to compute the steady states with a classical ODEs solver.

+# For reproducing results from Sommariva et al. submitted:

+Code is written in Matlab R2017b.
+Results of the simulations are provided in the folder './test_MAPK/results_paper'.

+To reproduce the figures of the paper, run ./test_MAPK/script_figure_\*.m .
+To reproduce the analysis of the paper, run the m-files ./test_MAPK/main_\*.m .The scope of each script is extensively described therein.

 # External packages: